jtdemey/diseasedabyss/docs/1_Overview.md

 There are a few constraints, all of which can be bent at the discretion of the DM.
 1. Firstly, all PCs must play aboard the same seacraft, for the most part.
 2. The narrative is told, at least partially, through random *Campaign Events*.
+3. Although plane traversal for short periods of time is allowed, the narrative should not stray from this plane.
 ...